top of page

 Key Takeaways

-A bear market is typically defined as a decline of at least 20% from the market's peak to its trough.
-Bear markets are a normal aspect of investing and have historically occurred approximately every six years on average.
+Bear markets represent a crucial concept in investing.
+These markets are defined by a decline of at least 20% from the peak.
+While this may sound alarming, bear markets are a normal aspect of investing, occurring approximately every six years on average.

 Types of Bear Markets